sachiparsekar/Nmap-network-scanner/README.md

 5. Storing Output:
 Outputs are useful for documentation, security assessments, and reviewing results later.
 -oN format provides clean, human-readable output

+Issues encountered:

+1. Ping Sweep: Some devices might be missed if they have ICMP blocked by a firewall or antivirus.

+2. scanme.nmap.org: No issues, though limited information since it's configured safely by Nmap.

+3. Port Scan: Certain ports showed as "filtered" due to firewall/NAT behavior.

+4. Aggressive Scan: OS detection was inconclusive (Nmap could not match an exact OS).
+Scan took longer (~30 seconds).
+May trigger alerts on intrusion detection systems.

+5. Output to File: No issues.
+File was successfully created in the working directory.